eccstartup/eccstartup.github.io/README.md

 ## Welcome to My Page

 I am really lazy to edit these pages, but feel free to ask me anything.
 Below are a list of links available within this site.
-Fork it at [github](https://github.com/eccstartup/eccstartup.github.io).

 ### Links